 The reserved parameter Ts4File is described using the “file reference” terminology, introduced in BIRD 186.3.

-Additional text relating to the package and on-die interconnect modeling has been added to eliminate potential confusion and to clarify the intent.

 The use of the term “step response” is avoided as it is not used in the current specification.

 Various straightforward editorial changes.

 The following text is to be added as a new sub-section 10.x within the section “10 ALGORITHMIC MODELING”.